samchsu/SmartTasks/README.md

 # 🧠 SmartTask

-SmartTask is a lightweight, full-stack task manager built with **Spring Boot**, **MySQL**, and **HTML**.
+SmartTask is a lightweight, full-stack task manager built with **Spring Boot**, **MySQL**, and **JS/HTML/CSS**.
 It helps you quickly manage tasks and tackle indecisiveness via OpenAI API integration and a simple and intuitive web interface — click to mark as done, click again to delete.

 ---